THEval. Evaluation Framework for Talking Head Video Generation: User study

 To ensure a fair and unbiased comparison between methods, the algorithm selects videos randomly from common videos of all methods.
 By choosing videos at random, the evaluation avoids over-representing any specific content or scenario, which could otherwise skew results.
 Additionally, the algorithm randomly assigns each method to the left or right position in the user interface for each comparison to mitigates positional bias, ensuring that participants preferences are based on the video quality itself rather than the side on which it appears.
 Screenshot of the website is available on Figure~\ref{fig:website}.
+Each human rater has seen a total of 153 videos for all pairs of videos comprising the TH methods but also the real videos.
+We use Krippendorff’s $\alpha$ to measures agreement across annotators.
+Using this metric on all 153 method-pair comparisons, we obtain $\alpha$ = 0.74, indicating substantial agreement among participants.